 LINQ to Entities

 LINQ to Entities is a language-integrated query (LINQ) implementation that allows developers to create strongly-typed queries against the Entity Framework object context by using LINQ expressions and LINQ standard query operators.
 LINQ to Entities allows developers to work against a conceptual model with a very flexible object-relational mapping across Microsoft SQL Server and third-party databases.
 For more information, see LINQ to Entities.

 Entity SQL is a text-based query language designed to interact with an Entity Data Model.
 Entity SQL is an SQL dialect that contains constructs for querying in terms of higher-level modeling concepts, such as inheritance, complex types, and explicit relationships.
 Developers can also use Entity SQL directly with Object Services.
 For more information, see Entity SQL Language.

 EntityClient is a new .NET Framework data provider used for interacting with an Entity Data Model.
 EntityClient follows the .NET Framework data provider pattern of exposing EntityConnection and EntityCommand objects that return an EntityDataReader.
 EntityClient works with the Entity SQL language, providing flexible mapping to storage-specific data providers.
-For more information, see EntityClient and Entity SQL.
+For more information, see EntityClient Provider for the Entity Framework.